benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

 ### MEASURE / DATA UNDERSTANDING

-The current fuel order and filling process was mapped to set a baseline.
+The current fuel ordering and filling processes were mapped to establish a baseline for performance.
-The data available in the current data structure was analysed in detail.
+Data was analyzed to ensure readiness for insight generation and root cause exploration.

 **Key Steps Performed**
 - **Data Profiling in Power Query (Query M):**